sudippalash/role-creator/README.md

         | Route Name, Prefix & Middleware
         |--------------------------------------------------------------------------
         |
         | Provide a route name for role route.
-Example: user.role
+Example: user.roles
         | Provide a prefix name for role url.
-Example: user/role
+Example: user/roles
         | If role route use any middleware then provide it or leave empty array.
 Example: ['auth ']
         */